007hacky007/m365_dashboard/README.md

 ## What you need to install/configure in Arduino IDE 2.x

-If you prefer using a current IDE instead of the old 1.6.6, this sketch builds fine on Arduino IDE 2.x with the following setup:
+If you prefer using a current IDE instead of the old 1.6.6, this sketch builds fine on Arduino IDE 2.x (ATmega328P and ESP32) with the following setup:

 - Boards
   - Install “Arduino AVR Boards” from Boards Manager.
   - Select the board you actually use:
     - Arduino Pro Mini (ATmega328P, pick 3.3V/8 MHz or 5V/16 MHz as appropriate), or
     - Arduino Nano (ATmega328P).
 Many Nanos need “Processor: ATmega328P (Old Bootloader)”.
+  - Optional: ESP32 (install the "esp32" core by Espressif from Boards Manager).
+Any common ESP32 devkit should work.

 - Libraries
   - SSD1306Ascii (by Bill Greiman) via Library Manager, or use the provided ZIP under `libraries/SSD1306Ascii.zip` (Sketch > Include Library > Add .ZIP Library...).